nathanvale/imessage-timeline/docs/package-hygiene.md

 # Package Hygiene & Metadata Quality

-This guide documents the metadata, packaging rules, and validation checks that keep `imessage-timeline` high-quality, predictable, and easy to consume.
+This guide documents the metadata, packaging rules, and validation checks that keep `chatline` high-quality, predictable, and easy to consume.

 ## Objectives